Anti-Racist Education

 • We want to learn, speak up, and help make the world a kinder, fairer place!

-The Children’s Calls For Action and Adapted Anti-Racist Curriculum Principles for Primary Settings can be downloaded here.
+The Children’s Calls to Action and Adapted Anti-Racist Curriculum Principles for Primary Settings can be downloaded here.

 To access a document of the resources developed with and for children, click the button.